Yashsoni-1/quark-lan/README.md

 #C++ - int x = 10; std::cout << x // 10 {x = 20; std::cout << x // 20} std::cout << x // 20
 #Javascript - (var x 10) (print x) // 10 (begin(set x 20); (print x) // 20) (print x) // 20

+-- Operator Overloading
+## Closure : a function which captures its definition environment
+-- All functions in quark are closures
+-- activation record - static linking(the one where the fn is defined not where it is called(dynamic linking))

+## Lambda Expression with IILE property
+#Python - lambda x: x * x
+#Javascript - x => x * x;
+#Quark - (lambda (x) (* x x))

+## Class - a named environment which can be instantiated and create objects
+## Module Objects - a named first class environment